 - Seated exercise is an option for people with a disability.

 For walking, a pedometer helps you set goals by monitoring your steps, aiming for 8,000 to 10,000 steps per day.
 Exercise is also a good time to try mindfulness self-awareness training.

 Jean Hailes for Women’s Health has a list of activities for men and women to give you some ideas on where to start.

 - Motivation: You may struggle with motivation for exercise.
 Start slow, set small goals, and use a mood monitor to keep track of any change in your mood.

 - Cost: Local community centres often have affordable exercise groups.
-And if you have private health insurance, you might get assistance for gym membership as part of a mental health care plan.
+And if you have private health insurance. you might get financial assistance for gym membership.

 - Anxiety or feeling intimidated: You might feel uncomfortable joining a group exercise class.
 This is perfectly normal.
 Take a friend with you for the first time, or download an app to exercise in your own home.